b-charles/pigs/ioc/README.md

 At different points in the framework, it appears the need to inject a structure, or a pointer to a structure.
 Two flavors are possible: "tagged only" and "all injected".

 For the mode "tagged only", only the tagged `inject` fields are injected.
 The value of the tag defines the name (or the alias) of the component to inject.
-If the value of the tag is empty, a default name is searched based on [the method `String` of `reflect.Type`](https://pkg.go.dev/reflect#Type) (the type is deferenced if needed).
-If no component is defined by this name, the name of the field is used in place of.
+If the value of the tag is empty, a default name is computed, with the same process than [the default naming of main names](#definition-and-naming).
+If no component is defined by this name, the name of the field is used.
 So if this variable `injected` is injected:
 ```go
 package mypkg